-The property was occupied at the time of the survey, and the inspection was restricted by fitted floor coverings in all rooms together with furniture and stored articles.
+The property was occupied at the time of the inspection, and the survey was restricted by floor coverings, furniture, stored articles and personal items.
 Those parts of the property concealed behind fitted units and sanitary fittings etc were not viewed.
-No access was gained into the subfloor areas.
-The external parts of the building were viewed from ground level only.